CartoDB/documentation/app/content/carto-user-manual/maps/map-view-modes.md

 ![Map dual map view](/img/cloud-native-workspace/maps/map_dual_view.png)

-You can always back to the single map configuration by clicking on *Exit dual map view* and selecting the panel you want to close.
+You can always back to the single map configuration by clicking on *Exit dual map view* and selecting the panel you want to close, left or right.

 ![Map dual view exit](/img/cloud-native-workspace/maps/map_dual_view_exit.png)